flaneurette/class.SecureContactForm/README.md

 	1. Check the length of user-input.
 If too large, **exit** script or return false.
 Do nothing else.
 5. Prevent code injection.
 	1. Detection comes before processing user-data.
-	2. All user and server supplied variables must be checked first in this chain-link.
+	2. All user and server supplied variables must be checked first in this chain-link. (do not trust any variable)
 	3. Create a secure loop, check the array size first and cast the array to it's keys and values.
 	4. Avoid most PHP functions, avoid RegExing.
 Stick to tight functions like: stristr() to find a char. (security != poetry)
 	5. Check for certain characters we wish to detect.
 Do not replace them, as this can lead to RegEx exploiting.